lucidrains/recurrent-memory-transformer-pytorch/README.md

 ## Recurrent Memory Transformer - Pytorch (wip)

 Implementation of <a href="https://arxiv.org/abs/2207.06881">Recurrent Memory Transformer</a> in Pytorch.
+They had <a href="https://arxiv.org/abs/2304.11062">a short follow up paper</a> recently that demonstrated it was able to copy information across 1 million tokens at the very least.

+## Appreciation

+- <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research

 ## Alternatives